-Simple Chemicals: Bisulfite Nitrous acid Hydroxylamine Chemical Mutagenesis
+Simple Chemicals: Bisulfite Nitrous acid Hydroxylamine .

-Base Analogs \rightarrow Shift of tautomeric equilibrium Figure 14.23 Mispairing mutagenesis by 5-bromouracil.
+Figure 14.23 Mispairing mutagenesis by 5-bromouracil.
 (A) Structures of thymine and 5-bromouracil.
 (B) A base pair between adenine and the keto form of 5-bromouracil.
 (C) A base pair between guanine and the rare enol form of 5-bromouracil.
 One of 5-bromouracil's hydrogen atoms changes position to create the keto form.
-(A)
+12

+TU Graz

 Chemical Mutagenesis

 Figure 7.20 One mechanism for mutagenesis by 5-bromouracil (Bu).
 An AT \rightarrow GC transition is produced by the incorporation of 5-bromouracil in DNA replication, forming an A-Bu pair.
-In the mutagenic round of replication, the Bu (in its rare enol form) pairs with G. In the next round of replication, the G pairs with C, completing the
+In the mutagenic round of replication, the Bu (in its rare enol form) pairs with G. In the next round of replication, the G pairs with C, completing the transition mutation.

-standard pairing with A